ghostdogpr/caliban/gateway-plan/tickets/29-deduplicate-identical-remote-queries.md

 ## Verification

-The focused gateway suites cover shared success and failure, identity separation, mutation isolation, interrupted waiters, retry ownership, cleanup, and concurrent entity lookups.
+The focused gateway suites cover shared success and failure, identity separation, mutation isolation, caller-specific deadlines, interrupted waiters, owning-scope shutdown, retry ownership, cleanup, and concurrent entity lookups.
 The benchmark adapter opts into the default-disabled feature; no gateway-wide cache or completed-response cache is involved.

 At 50 virtual users, adjacent 10-second measurement slices following a 15-second warmup produced these control results with the pinned, unmodified request driver.
 Gateway-call totals include the driver's 100 setup calls so downstream-call ratios cover every